Frequently Asked Questions

 Most mice will die in their burrows, where they will decay within a few weeks.

-In the last decade, about 80% of attempts to eradicate mice from islands have been successful.
+In the last decade, over 90% of attempts to eradicate mice from islands have been successful.
 We can’t ever be 100% certain, but experts who have been involved in successful operations on other sub-Antarctic and cool temperate islands are confident that we also have a high chance of success on Marion Island.
 The operation is being carefully planned and peer-reviewed to minimise the risk of failure.

 Definitely.
 Removing the House Mice will be a positive step for biodiversity and ecosystem functioning on Marion Island.
 By restoring hydrological functioning, nutrient cycling, plant and invertebrate communities, the Mouse-Free Marion Project will act as an ecosystem-based adaptation measure against climate change.
 With close to one million mice present on the island currently, their burrows, nests and tunnels allow aeration of the substrate and result in drying out of the mires and bogs; mice also prey heavily on endemic invertebrates, plant seeds and soil organisms.
 When combined with climate change, the impacts of House Mice are accelerating habitat degradation and changing the flow of nutrients and fresh water to the marine environment.
 Removing the predation threat that mice pose to many of the island’s seabirds will help increase the resilience of these species against future climate change impacts.